 Always rely on solid antivirus/antimalware software

 Use a reputable antivirus program and run deep scans often.
-Purchase protection that has a track record for being reliable.
+Purchase protection that has a reliable track record.

 Keep software/hardware updated